Abdullahluqmanov/Data-Mining-Project/README.md

 + After both analyzing methods are used, here're the result and conclusion:
 + The most decisive predictor should be 'Compliants', or more precisely, Complaints with value = True.
 This is because it has the highest value of the standard coefficient and the Z-Value.
 + To better illustrate, here's the image of the result:
-+Result of the Decision Tree:
++ Result of the Decision Tree:
 ![alt text](https://github.com/Abdullahluqmanov/Data-Mining-Project/blob/main/DT.jpg)
 ![alt text](https://github.com/Abdullahluqmanov/Data-Mining-Project/blob/main/DT2.jpg)
-+Result of the Logistic regression model:
++ Result of the Logistic regression model:
 ![alt text](https://github.com/Abdullahluqmanov/Data-Mining-Project/blob/main/LR.jpg)

++ As we can see from the graph, the most decisive factor of the churn should be the complaints from the customer.